sstober/rl2016/index.md

 In the remaining time, we will focus on advancing the course project by applying what you just learned and developing new ideas.

 As [course project](project.html), you will design, train and analyze an automatic speech recognition system.
-This will be a collaborative group effort with a little competition about which group eventually learns the best representation.
+This will be a collaborative team effort with a little competition about which team eventually learns the best representation.
 For the project, you will have access to a professional-grade GPU compute server and a [dataset](http://www.openslr.org/12/) of approximately 1000 hours of transcribed audio recordings.
 With this you will able to build a proper system.
 The implementation will be in Python using either [Theano](https://github.com/Theano/Theano) or [Tensorflow](https://www.tensorflow.org/) as base framework.
-Each group will document their progress in weekly blog posts with rotating authors and describe their final solution in a short paper.
+Each team will document their progress in weekly blog posts with rotating authors and describe their final solution in a short paper.

 The course primarily addresses students within the [Cognitive Systems Master](http://www.uni-potsdam.de/en/studium/what-to-study/masterstudium/master-a-z/cognitive-systems.html) but is also open to a general audience.